-What the Whitehouse Street regeneration proposal is, what a regeneration framework and a community manifesto are, how to have your say about the proposals.
+What the Whitehouse Street regeneration proposal is, what a regeneration framework and a community manifesto are, information about the formal consultation, how to get involved.

 The regeneration of the area around Whitehouse Street is a new project to transform this area of Bedminster, so that it supports Bristol's growing population and economy.